-- 1. Supervise Interns in collaboration with PDS and Partner school team personnel. - Communicate with other PDS and Partner school team personnel on a regular basis to facilitate program consistency and shared decision-making. - 3.
+- 1. Supervise Interns in collaboration with PDS and Partner school team personnel. - 2.
+Communicate with other PDS and Partner school team personnel on a regular basis to facilitate program consistency and shared decision-making. - 3.
 Provide Mentor and Intern orientation (in collaboration with University Liaison and Site-Based Coordinator when applicable.) - 4.
 Conduct bi-monthly conferences with Interns, including other PDS and Partner school team personnel in conferences when applicable. - 5.
-Conduct a minimum of two formal observations each semester (one during the first six weeks of the semester) and provide written and verbal feedback following each observation.
+Conduct a minimum of two formal 45 minute observations each semester (one during the first six weeks of the semester) and provide written and verbal feedback following each observation.
 (Informal observations may be conducted as needed.)
-All observations must be documented on approved forms. - 6.
+All observations must be documented on approved forms.
+Note: For candidates participating in only one semester of Internship, a minimum of three 45 minute observations must be conducted by the Intern Supervisor during the semester. - 6.
 Design, schedule, and conduct weekly Intern seminars. - 7.
 Deliver course content with input from the PDS and Partner school team personnel. - 8.
-Conduct mid-semester and end-of-semester conferences with each Intern and Mentor, collaborating with Site Coordinator and University Liaison as needed. - Compute each Intern's final grade with input from the PDS and Partner school teams. - 10.
+Conduct mid-semester and end-of-semester conferences with each Intern and Mentor, collaborating with Site Coordinator and University Liaison as needed. - 9.
+Compute each Intern's final grade with input from the PDS and Partner school teams. - 10.
 Consult with PDS or Partner school teams to resolve issues related to Interns on the assigned campus(es). - 11.
 Evaluate candidate performance on e-portfolios each semester. - 12.
-Attend PDS Coordinating Council Meetings and Certificate Level Meetings as scheduled.
+Attend certificate level meetings as scheduled.

-PDS Teaching Associate Commitment 2011-2012
+PDS Teaching Associate Commitment 2012-2013